 Inform and re-inform lay and professional leadership of the benefits of Planned Giving.

-Most people have heard about planned giving in one way or another, but you would be wise to begin with an assumption that they don't see the whole picture, that they do not fully understand it or know how it can make a difference in their lives and in the life of your congregation.
+Most people have heard about planned giving in one way or another, but you would be wise to present the whole picture, how it can make a difference in their lives and in the life of your congregation.
 Consider making a presentation to your governing Board and other key leaders explaining the "win-win" opportunities a Planned Giving program creates.

-Tell them about the Unitarian Universalist Association Pooled Income Gift Fund and our Charitable Gift Annuity program.
+Tell them about the Unitarian Universalist Association Charitable Gift Annuity program and Pooled Income Fund.
 These gift arrangements make payments to one or two people for the rest of their lives.
 Upon their deaths a significant gift comes to your congregation and/or the Association as a whole.
 Assets are invested in a socially responsible manner, and held in trust at State Street Bank in Boston, Mass.